Mahii-12/pdf-generation/README.md

 > 1. Clone Repository:
   Clone the repository to your local machine:
  * git clone https://github.com/Mahii-12/pdf-generation.git
-> 2. Navigate to the Project Directory:
-> 3. Build the project using Maven:
+> 2. Build the project using Maven:
  * mvn clean install